Maro1F431/vlg/README.md

 # Build the project

-We provide you a simple makefile
+We provide you a simple makefile\

--[X] If you want to debug the project (use gdb) just type:\
+-If you want to debug the project (use gdb) just type:\
 	*make debug*
--[X] If just want to run the project a simple *make* will suffise
+-If just want to run the project a simple *make* will suffise\

 We also provide a make clean in order to erase the executable file